Entangled criticality and irreversibility in random Markov dynamics: Applications

 Next, we analyze a dataset of individuals with Alzheimer's disease, frontotemporal dementia, and healthy controls, outlined in \cite{diseasedbrainsdata8060095}.
 The data is of resting state EEG recordings of 88 adults and includes further information regarding age, group (Alzheimers, Dementia, or control), and gender.
 All subjects in this analysis have been anonymized and the data reflects brain activity measured by scalp EEG during wakeful rest without specification due to any of the above factors.

-The raw data was in the form of 19 scalp electrodes with 2 reference electrodes with a sampling rate of 500Hz and $10\text{uV/mm}$ resolution (see \cite{openneuro_ds004504_v1.0.7}).
+The raw data was in the form of 19 scalp electrodes with 2 reference electrodes with a sampling rate of 500Hz and $10\mu\text{V/mm}$ resolution (see \cite{openneuro_ds004504_v1.0.7}).
 First, 5 regions were defined based on the positions of the scalp electrodes and the data was partitioned into windows that were $15000$ time steps long.
 The regions represented the frontal, central, temporal, parietal, and occipital regions of the brain.
-To process the data into Markov models, a toolkit developed for building Markov models from neurological data was utilized \cite{Vidaurre2016,Vidaurre2017BigData,Vidaurre2017,Vidaurre2021PPCA,Vidaurre2017NatComm,Vidaurre2018Decoding,Quinn2018HMM}.
+To process the data into Markov models, a toolkit developed for building Markov models from neurological data was utilized \cite{Vidaurre2016,Vidaurre2018,Vidaurre2017,Vidaurre2021,Vidaurre2017NatComm,Vidaurre2018Decoding,Quinn2018HMM}.
 Each of the $R=5$ regions was processed with the HMMMAR toolkit for each window with $S=4$ states per region.

-Once state sequences were found, they were recombined to form a larger model with a maximum of $S^R=1024$ possible states.
+The choice of $S=4$ was made as follows: if $S$ is too small, one catches only the baseline activity within that region; when $S$ gets too large, then the risk of some states being similar in pattern of activity increases, leading to inconsistency in state differentiation.
+Additionally, larger $S$ leads to increasingly long run times for processing.
+We found that initial processing in HMM-MAR with $S=4$ led to state sequences that capture dynamics for each respective region.
+The final global states are combined to achieve a maximum of $S^R=1024$ possible states for $R=5$ and $S=4$.
+Note that in practice, not all $1024$ states are necessarily visited for any particular subject, or even collectively across all trials.
 State sequences were then used to construct transition matrices for the Markov models which statistics were calculated from.

 Figure~\ref{figEEGphasespace} shows the inferred values of $\epsilon$ and $\gamma$ as a scatter plot of subject values.
 All subjects, both diseased and healthy, are included; we did not find any systematic differences between them.
-The mean value of $\epsilon \log (N+1)$ was $0.39$, the mean $\gamma$ was $-0.42$, and the mean size of the transition matrices was $N=165$.
+The mean value of $\epsilon \log (N+1)$ was $0.39$, the mean $\gamma$ was $-0.42$, and the mean size of the transition matrices that were observed was $N=165$.
 This is comparable to the fMRI data which had mean values $\epsilon\log (N+1) \approx 0.53$ and $\gamma \approx -0.32$, despite being analyzed at a much smaller value of $N$.
 In both cases, the human data falls just to the left of the critical line.